 - low blood pressure

-If MAS occurs, your newborn will need immediate treatment to remove the meconium from the lungs.
-After delivery, a tube will be placed in your newborn’s windpipe to suction the fluid containing meconium from the lungs.
-The suctioning will continue until no meconium is seen in the material removed.
+If MAS occurs, your newborn will need immediate treatment to remove the meconium from the upper airway.
+After delivery, your doctor will immediately suction the nose, mouth, and throat.

 - the use of a radiant warmer to help your baby maintain body temperature

-Meconium can also block the airways.
-This can cause lung overexpansion.
-If a lung inflates too much, it can rupture or collapse.
+Meconium can also block the airways, which can cause lung over expansion.
+If a lung over expands or inflates too much, it can rupture or collapse.
 Then air from inside the lung can accumulate in the chest cavity and around the lung.
 This condition, known as a pneumothorax, makes it difficult to reinflate the lung.

 MAS increases the risk of your infant developing persistent pulmonary hypertension of the newborn (PPHN).
 High blood pressure in the vessels of the lungs restricts blood flow and makes it difficult for your baby to breathe properly.
-PPHN is a rare, but life-threatening condition.
+PPHN is a rare but life-threatening condition.